erlsta/homeassistant-lovelace-birthday-reminder-card/README.md

 ### Options
 `Year` is optional, but without this, age will of course not be displayed.

-Add `, s:1` after the year to add a cross symbol after the name (used for people that has passed on).
+Add `, s:1` after the year to add a cross symbol after the name (used for people who has passed on).
 The symbol can be changed by changing the string after `bdDeadSymbol` to another char.

 Add `, s:2` after the year to add a heart symbol after the name (used for wedding aniversaries, etc.).
 The symbol can be changed by changing the string after `bdMarriedSymbol` to another char.

+You can only set one of the two (s:1 or s:2).

 **Remember to increment the version number every time you edit the birthday list (V=1.002, 1.003, etc.).**
 After incrementing the version number, reload the page where you display your Home Assistant page (usually by holding down command/control and reloading the page - might differ from browser to browser).